jduraes/rtc-calibration/README.md

 ## Troubleshooting

-### "RP5C01 RTC not detected" Error
+### "DS1302 RTC not detected" Error

 Check the following:
 1. RTC card is properly seated in RC2014 backplane
-2. Card jumpers configured for I/O ports B4h/B5h
+2. Card configured for correct I/O ports (CLK/DAT/RST)
 3. Backup battery is connected and has sufficient voltage
 4. No I/O port conflicts with other cards
+5. DS1302N+ chip is properly installed

 ### Calibration Issues